giuliopanda/milk-admin/readme.md

 # Develop your personal WEB APP, complete with versions and updates.
-Create your professional administrative interface without additional admin panels.
-The structure is simple, you can create new modules by writing all the code inside your own folder, prepare your custom package with installation and update system.
+Create your own professional administrative interface.
+The structure is simple: you can create new modules by writing all the code inside a folder named after your project, or prepare an entire software package for your customers to install.
+Milk Admin is a modular system with installation management and automatic updates.
+You only need to focus on the features; Milk Admin takes care of the entire context.
-Once your project is ready, when clients ask for thousands of modifications, you can customize individual installations through view override or adding hooks inside the customization folder.

 # How simple is it?